freddylimpens/md-cv/index.md

 ## Experience

-`09.2015-now`
+`09.2015 - now`
 __Université de Lille__ Research Engineer; Architect and Developer for e-learning solutions around the [Culture Numérique project](http://culturenumerique.univ-lille3.fr/)

-`11.2013-09.2015`
+`11.2013 - 09.2015`
 __Fuzzy Frequency, Digital art and web agency__ Associated partner; Full-stack developper for collaborative web applications and webdocs (see  [http://fuzzyfrequency.com/](http://fuzzyfrequency.com/))

-`12.2012-10.2013`
+`12.2012 - 10.2013`
 __Imagination for People, NGO__ Technical coordinator and developper of the collaborative platform [Imagination for People](http://imaginationforpeople.org) dedicated to the discovery of social projects.

-`01.2011-02.2012`
+`01.2011 - 02.2012`
-__Ecole Polytechnique Fédérale de Lausanne, EPFL__ Postdoc researcher in the [REACT team](http://react.epfl.ch/), Modelling and collaborative software prototyping in the Euuropean Project [ROLE](http://role-project.archiv.zsi.at/) focused on agile and responsive digital learning environments
+__Ecole Polytechnique Fédérale de Lausanne, EPFL__ Postdoc researcher in the [REACT team](http://react.epfl.ch/), Modelling and collaborative software prototyping in the European Project [ROLE](http://role-project.archiv.zsi.at/) focused on agile and responsive digital learning environments

 ## Teaching

-`2015-2016`
+`2015 - 2016`
 __Université de Lille__ Responsible for 2 classes : *Database Introduction and Data journalism* and *Web development and CMS*

 `2012`